 - Use the same skillet you cooked the poultry in – the drippings make a fantastic, creamy and flavor-packed gravy.

 - Deglaze the pan.
 When you sear any type of meat, whether it’s a Dutch oven pot roast, pork tenderloin, steak, or poultry, little bits of food are left behind on the bottom of the pan.
 That ‘fond’ is full of flavor, so use it as the base for your gravy!

 Potatoes are a popular starch to serve with pan seared chicken breast.
 Our favorite choices are Instant Pot mashed potatoes and hasselback potatoes.
 For something a bit heartier, we recommend making Instant Pot loaded potato casserole.

 Our sourdough stuffing recipe is perfect for a holiday-inspired meal and goes great with the homemade pan gravy from this recipe.

 And you should definitely have a basket of fresh, hot buttermilk drop biscuits or some French bread on the dinner table!

 Need something sweet after a wonderfully hearty, savory meal?
 Give this quick Bisquick Strawberry Cobbler a try!

-If you’re looking for a new chicken dish to try, check out our Blackened Chicken Tenders recipe.
-The simple spices give the chicken a delicious flavor.
-You may also want to try our Bisquick Chicken Tenders and Baked Chicken Tenderloins.
+If you’re looking for a new chicken dish to try, check out our blackened chicken tenders recipe.
+The simple spices give a delicious New Orleans Cajun flavor.
+You may also want to try our Bisquick chicken tenders and baked chicken tenderloins.

 Frequently Asked Questions